gaillysu/ios-nevo/README.md

 //TODO by Hugo

 (Why ?
 So when I publish, I will contact you and check if we can publish even with this TODO​)

+#### 5-NSLog ####
+When you do some tests, it's ok to put some NSLog everywhere.
+Just don't forget to remove them when your have finished Or keep tehm , but make them very explicit
+This is ok :
+Error : The connection has timed out unexpectedly. for peripheral : Nevo

+This is not ok :
+NSLog("end");
+NSLog("begin");

 ### Who do I talk to? ###